wrm65/Capstone-Competition-2024/README.md

 # Capstone Competition 2024
  Imperial College Business School Capstone Competition 2024
-> for the collborative group
+> for the collaborative group

 ### Uploading your results
 > Here are the steps to upload your files, `queries.txt` and `observations.txt`: